-As Chief Human Resources and Global Diversity Officer, Adria Alpert Romm is responsible for the acquisition, retention, management and overall professional wellbeing of Discovery’s global workforce of more than 10,000 employees.
+As Chief People and Culture Officer, Adria Alpert Romm is responsible for the acquisition, retention, management and overall professional wellbeing of Discovery’s global workforce of more than 10,000 employees.
 A longtime partner and trusted advisor to Discovery President and CEO David Zaslav, Alpert Romm’s leadership, vision and best-in-class initiatives have cultivated, bolstered and maintained the company’s reputation as a socially-conscious, family-focused world-class employer.
 Upon joining Discovery in 2007, Alpert Romm played a key role in executing a significant business restructuring, including a realignment of Discovery’s global workforce, which has focused the organization on growth, performance and operational efficiency.

 Among her many accomplishments have been the introduction of corporate guiding principles, global mentoring programs, an enriched internship program to build Discovery’s talent pipeline, a partnership with The Will & Jada Smith Family Foundation to foster the development of the next generation of entertainment industry professionals, the creation of four on-site wellness centers and the construction of an on-site daycare center at the company’s global headquarters which opened in 2008.
 She is also a key champion of Discovery’s community outreach programs, including TLC’s Say Yes to the Prom initiative, which she created as a single employee giveback event in 2012 and has since grown into a nationwide tour that impacts thousands of deserving high school students across the country each year.
 The program is now an on-air special and includes in-store Say Yes to the Prom line of dresses and jewelry.
 Most recently, she has played a key role in the acquisition and integration of Scripps Networks Interactive into the Discovery family.
 Since March 2018, she has served as the HR and Culture Transformation and Integration leader for the acquisition, where she has focused on building a workforce that is prepared to meet the changing media landscape while creating an inclusive company culture that is welcoming and supportive to all employees.